- Tehrik-i-Taliban Pakistan are not the Afghan Taliban

 "Their ambitions are linked to the agenda of al Qaeda," says Rumi.
 They would like to bring down the West and the United States, but "given their capacity and network, they are overreaching."

-Instead, the CIA has hammered the TTP and other targets in the tribal regions with drone strikes, which have inflicted heavy losses but not stamped it out.
+Although the U.S. military does not pursue the Pakistani Taliban within that country's borders, the CIA has hammered the TTP and other targets in the tribal regions with drone strikes, which have inflicted heavy losses but not stamped it out.

 Why is the Tehrik-i-Taliban Pakistan so difficult to fight?

 The Pakistani military has been at this for a long time, Rumi points out, and although there have been successes, the fight drags on in a cat-and-mouse game.